 The most important thing about the surgery is the after treatment that you must do.
 Your dog's movement must be severely restricted for 2 weeks.
 Of course, as the days tick by, your dog will be able to put some weight on the affected leg and then want to start running madly around (that's how he got the tear in the first place!) but it's really important to keep them restricted until the healing is complete.
 Definitely a case of following your veterinarian's instruction to the letter.

-Sometimes, a cruciate ligament tear can be healed with medical treatment - see Ski's story for an excellent example of this.
+Sometimes, a cruciate ligament tear can be healed with medical treatment.
 Basically, the treatment involves controlled swimming and walking, as instructed by a veterinarian, to keep up muscle strength.

 Overweight dogs (no, we never have those!) need to go on a reduced-calorie diet to lose a few pounds and take the pressure of those poor knees.
 Your vet may also prescribe nonsteroidal anti-inflammatory drugs (NSAIDS) such as carprofen, etodolac, meloxicam, deracoxib, buffered aspirin, or other medications to reduce inflammation in the joint and relieve pain (note: do NOT give your cat aspirin unless prescribed by your veterinarian.)
 Your vet might also recommend joint health supplements with glucosamine, chondroitin, perna mussel, polysulfated glycosaminoglycans, and other chondroprotective agents.